Snowflake-Labs/terraform-provider-snowflake/docs/guides/grant_ownership_common_use_cases.md

 - [Granting ownership with a less privileged role (granting MANAGED ACCESS)](#granting-ownership-with-a-less-privileged-role-granting-managed-access)
 - [Modifying objects you don't own after transferring the ownership](#modifying-objects-you-dont-own-after-transferring-the-ownership)

+If other problematic cases arise, we will add new examples to this list.

-#### Basic RBAC example
+### Basic RBAC example
-Here's an easy example of using RBAC.
+Here's an easy example of using RBAC (Role-based Access Control).
 Of course, there are many ways to perform RBAC, and here, we are not proposing any option over the other.
-It only supposed to show, more or less, how the grant_ownership could be used in such a scenario.
+It is only supposed to show, more or less, how the grant_ownership could be used in such a scenario.
 Keep in mind that this example uses highly privileged role (ACCOUNTADMIN) and for lower privileges roles, you should look into other examples to see what else is needed to perform the same actions.

-##### First deployment
+#### First deployment
 This configuration imitates the "main" Terraform deployment that manages the account

 ```terraform